 This is just about the worst thing that you can do whether you are the client or the consultant.
 Unfortunately, this approach is not as uncommon as you might think.
 In fact, OwlPoint has been called in several times to rescue clients this very situation.
 Our recommendation, and our firm brief, is that the success of the project lies in defining the right processes first.
 Automating a broken process does an organization no good.
 In fact, it usually leads to nothing but wasted time, wasted opportunity, rework, and a damaged reputation for IT.

 In the grand scheme of the project spend, investing in an initial Assessment often makes sense.
 This can also help with striking the optimal ITSM balance.
 Assessments show you where you really are so that you can plot the right course to get you where you need to be.

 An assessment from an impartial, third party, experienced, subject matter expert, gives IT leadership an unbiased picture of the current state of the organization along with an actionable roadmap designed to develop those specific areas requiring further attention, while avoiding those that are in good shape.
 In other words, it helps you find that balance.

 Finding the right balance is the art behind the science of IT Service Management and tools implementation and partnering with “an artist” may be the difference between a successful initiative and rework.

-If we can help you with our expertise in the area of Service Management Assessments, ITIL process development, Service Management program implementations, or striking and ITSM balance, complete the Contact Form on the Contact Us page of our website.
-We would be happy to set up a brief call to discuss how we may be of assistance.
+If we can help you with our expertise in the area of Service Management Assessments, ITIL process development, Service Management program implementations, or striking an ITSM balance, complete the Contact Form on the Contact Us page of our website.
+We are here to support you with all of your ITIL Consulting needs and would be happy to set up a brief call to discuss how we may be of assistance.